ebaudet/go-simplebank/readme.md

 ## Load config from file & environment variables

-When we work with a docker or various environment, it is a good practice to separate some informatiosn from the rest of the code and make our system works with `ENV VARS` for a better organization.
+When we work with a docker or various environment, it is a good practice to separate some information from the rest of the code and make our system works with `ENV VARS` for a better organization.

 For that purpose, we can use a tool like [viper](https://github.com/spf13/viper) to help us.